-After you are done with decluttering, you should organize your wardrobe with the things you love and wear.
+After decluttering, you should organize your wardrobe with the things you love and wear.

-It will be much easier to organize it, as you will have fewer things.
+It will be much easier to organize, as you will have fewer things.

 I got rid of – 36 items in total.

 That means I currently have 49 items.
-I almost hit my goal number (it was between 40 – 43).
+I almost hit my goal (between 40 and 43).

-While I didn’t reach 100% my goal, I’m extremely satisfied, and happy with my progress!
+While I didn’t reach 100% of my goal, I’m extremely satisfied and happy with my progress!

-I will definitely repeat and declutter in a couple of months, once we start entering into the next season. 🙂
+I will repeat and declutter in a couple of months once we start entering the next season. 🙂

 9. Maintain your downsized wardrobe

-Now that you have downsized your wardrobe and decluttered your clothes, there are a couple of things you can do to keep it that way.
+Now that you have downsized your wardrobe and decluttered your clothes, you can do a couple of things to keep it that way.

 Re-evaluate your wardrobe frequently:

 Pay attention to what you’re wearing and what’s not being worn.
-If you find that you still don’t wear some items, consider getting rid of them.
+If you still don’t wear some items, consider removing them.

 A good tip is to keep a tote bag in your closet to make it easier to remove items you want to get rid of.
 Once the bag is full – donate or sell the items.

-When it comes to getting new items, going to a store and buying something without planning isn’t the best idea.
+When getting new items, going to a store and buying something without planning isn’t the best idea.